 In addition to potentially saving you money, New Hampshire online schools offer further benefits.
 When you study from home, you make your own college schedule, and there's no need to wait in long lines or seek signatures to be added to overfilled class rosters.
 Additionally, you can take courses in nearly any subject.
 As online degrees have become more mainstream, they have become widely respected.

 Job Opportunities for New Hampshire Degree Holders

 Although it used to be a leading manufacturing state, primarily through ship building and textile production, New Hampshire no longer thrives in these areas.
-But with among the lowest unemployment rates in the country, you can find plenty of other jobs in New Hampshire, such as in health care and education, which are among the state's biggest industries.
+But with among the lowest unemployment rates in the country, you can find plenty of other jobs in New Hampshire, such as in health care and education.